seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 $loop->run();
 {% endhighlight %}

 We have created an instance of `Clue\React\Buzz\Browser`, then we have used it as HTTP client.
-The code above makes an asynchronous `GET` request to an web page with kittens.
-Method `$client->get($url)` returns a [promise]({% post_url 2017-06-16-phpreact-promises %}){:target="_blank"} that resolves with a contents of the requested page.
+The code above makes an asynchronous `GET` request to a web page with an image of kittens.
+Method `$client->get($url)` returns a [promise]({% post_url 2017-06-16-phpreact-promises %}){:target="_blank"} that resolves with a PSR-7 response object.

-The client works asynchronously, that means that we can easily request several pages and these pages will be requested asynchronously:
+The client works asynchronously, that means that we can easily request several pages and these requests will be performed concurrently:

 {% highlight php %}
 <?php